shierc/oTree/faq.md

 Yes, it is easy to modify one of our 20+ existing games or create your own.
 (check out the [tutorial]({{ site.url_tutorial }}) or the [docs]({{ site.url_docs }}) for guidelines).

-#### Can I have interactive multiplayer games?
+#### Can I hire someone to build my oTree app for me?

-Yes, oTree supports both interactive and non-interactive games.
+Yes.
+Send an email to chris@otree.org and I can put you in touch with some freelance developers who have experience with oTree programming.

 #### Can I use oTree with AMT (Amazon Mechanical Turk)?